 Glyphosate is a broad-spectrum pesticide that kills all plants and works effectively against lily of the valley.
 Use this option as a last resort if all other options to control the plant fails.

 Use any glyphosate-based weed killer spray that comes in a ready-to-spray bottle or pump.
 Most garden stores or nurseries sell these products.
 Mist the pesticide onto all exposed green, growing parts of the lily of the valley, including stems and foliage.
 Wait two weeks, then reapply on any parts of the plant that are still alive.

 Glyphosate works best on lily of the valley when outdoor temperatures are 50 degrees Fahrenheit or above.

-Glyphosate pesticides are highly toxic.
+Glyphosate pesticides are highly toxic, notes the National Pesticide Information Center.
 Always follow the labeled guidelines on handling, application and storage.
 Wear protective clothing when handling the pesticide, including safety eye goggles and gloves.
 Avoid spraying the product on a windy day, as the wind can carry the spray onto plants that you want to keep.
 Keep the product out of the reach of children and pets.